apesurd/apesurd.github.io/_posts/2025-02-12-typeface-for-reading.md

 ---
-layout: single
-author: Mayank
+title: Best typeface for reading
-title: Which typeface is the best for reading?
+excerpt: Which typeface is the best for reading?
 Serif or Sans-serif?
-description: Which typeface is the best for reading?
-Serif or Sans-serif?the ideal font for reading should optimize legibility, readability, and overall comfort for long reading sessions.
+The ideal font for reading should optimize legibility, readability, and overall comfort for long reading sessions.
 ---

 I have never given much thought to the font-style on my reading devices.
 I do tweak the settings occasionally, but it’s always been a matter of trial and error — never a conscious choice.